mehulagg/gitlab/doc/user/application_security/dast/index.md

 - GitLab Runner with the [`docker` executor](https://docs.gitlab.com/runner/executors/docker.html).

-## Enable GitLab DAST
+## Enable DAST

-To enable GitLab DAST, either:
+To enable DAST, either:

 - Enable [Auto DAST](../../../topics/autodevops/stages.md#auto-dast), provided by
   [Auto DevOps](../../../topics/autodevops/index.md).
 - [Include a GitLab DAST template](#gitlab-dast-ci-template) in your existing `.gitlab-ci.yml` file.

-### GitLab DAST CI template
+### DAST CI template

-The GitLab DAST job is defined in a CI/CD template.
+The DAST job is defined in a CI/CD template file you reference in your CI/CD configuration file.
+The template is included with GitLab.
+You benefit from any improvements and additions.

 The following templates are available:

 - [`DAST.gitlab-ci.yml`](https://gitlab.com/gitlab-org/gitlab/blob/master/lib/gitlab/ci/templates/Security/DAST.gitlab-ci.yml):
   Stable version of the DAST CI/CD template.